The NTU-LTA-Volvo Autonomous Bus was launched on 5th March 2019.

 The bus was first unveiled in October 2015 and has entered service in Europe prior to the autonomous bus project in Singapore.
 The bus relies on the Opportunity Charging System in regular service, which the batteries are quickly topped up via an overhead charging system installed at the endpoints of a bus route.

-For the trial, the Volvo 7900 Electric buses are configured in a 12-metre right-hand drive (RHD) with a single entrance door.
-The first unit is registered RD3162L.
+For the trial, the two Volvo 7900 Electric buses are configured in a 12-metre right-hand drive (RHD).
+RD3162L comes with a single entrance door, while RD3169T comes with both an entrance and an exit door.

 Volvo touts the 7900 Electric bus as being silent and comfortable.
 Contributing little noise and zero tailpipe emissions, the bus is ideal for urban environments and compliant with existing low-emission and low-noise zones within European cities.
 The Opportunity Charging System is also touted as superior to overnight charging, allowing Volvo to use a smaller and lighter battery pack, which improves bus capacity.
 The Volvo 7900 Electric is available with a choice of 150, 200 and 250 kWh batteries.